 Our Summer Students will have the opportunity to work closely with our lawyers.
 It is common for a Summer Student to work directly with a partner on a file, interacting with clients, and getting deeply involved in the legal issues.
 Summer Students work on corporate transactions, trials, motions, arbitrations, mediations, research projects, presentations, and attend client meetings throughout their summer experience.
 Summer Students also have the opportunity to attend firm events – both within and outside of Toronto – including the firm’s quarterly Associates’ Dinners held in the Unites States (in order to meet colleagues throughout the Dickinson Wright 19-office network).

 Dickinson Wright offers our Summer Students a competitive compensation package, comparable to other Bay Street firms.

 Dickinson Wright’s Articling Student Program runs from August until June.

-The Articling Student Program involves two rotations: Corporate Law and Litigation, with the flexibility to get involved with other practice areas under those broader umbrellas, such as: mergers and acquisitions, private equity, franchise, and bankruptcy and insolvency, to name a few.
+The Articling Student Program involves three rotations; Corporate Law, Litigation and Real Estate, with the flexibility to get involved with other practice areas under those broader umbrellas, such as: mergers and acquisitions, private equity, franchise, and bankruptcy and insolvency, to name a few.

 Dickinson Wright offers our Articling Students a competitive compensation package, comparable to other Bay Street firms, which includes: